-We have foreign operations, through our subsidiaries and affiliates, primarily in Europe, Asia and Mexico, as well as provide services to clients in other jurisdictions, which creates foreign exchange rate risk.
+We have foreign operations, through our subsidiaries and affiliates, primarily in Europe, Asia and Mexico (currently in wind-down), as well as provide services to clients in other jurisdictions, which creates foreign exchange rate risk.
 We have not entered into any transactions to hedge our exposure to foreign exchange fluctuations in these subsidiaries through the use of derivative instruments or otherwise.
 An appreciation or depreciation of any of these currencies relative to the U.S. dollar would result in an adverse or beneficial impact to our financial results.
 A significant portion of our European, Asian and Latin American revenues and expenses have been, and will continue to be, derived from contracts denominated in foreign currencies (i.e. British Pounds sterling, Euros, Mexican pesos, Brazilian real, among others).
 Historically, the value of these foreign currencies has fluctuated relative to the U.S. dollar.
-For the year ended December 31, 2019, the net impact of the fluctuation of foreign currencies recorded in Other Comprehensive Income was \$3.9 million.
+For the year ended December 31, 2020, the net impact of the fluctuation of foreign currencies recorded in Other Comprehensive Income (Loss) within the Consolidated Statement of Comprehensive Income was (\$0.7) million.
+Foreign Currency Gain (Loss), net, within the Consolidated Statement of Comprehensive Income for the year ended December 31, 2020 also included the reclassification of \$27.4 million of cumulative foreign currency translation losses to Other Revenue, Including Interest and Investments, on the Consolidated Statement of Operations for the year ended December 31, 2020.
 It is generally not our intention to hedge our foreign currency exposure in these subsidiaries, and we will reevaluate this policy from time to time.